-- (a) Calling for nominations: No later than 30 April in election year, the CEO of VSA will write to the Secretary of each duly constituted and active Branch and to all financial members calling for nominations for the Council seats becoming vacant in that year.
+- (a) Calling for nominations: No later than 30 April in election year, the CEO of VSA will write to the Interest Group Co-Convenors and to all financial members calling for nominations for the Council seats becoming vacant in that year.
 The call for nominations must include nomination criteria and information on the Council's aim for competence and diversity in the Council's composition. - (b) Nominating: A nomination for Council must be proposed by a financial member, seconded by another financial member, and forwarded to the CEO so as to be received in writing, signed by the nominee, the proposer and the seconder, no later than 30 June in election year.